hiivan/CyanoRoam/README.md

 Follow me on twitter: [@hiiiivan](https://twitter.com/hiiiivan)

 # Disclaimer
-I do not have any knowledge on CSS!
+I only have a fragmented knowledge on CSS!
 I am just sharing my theme here since some people have requested for it.